A1esandr/tictactoe/testcases.md

 If player inputs wrong bet value - print error and ask for new input

+Show message about the win of user if it occurs

+Show message about the win of computer if it occurs

 Show game over message after the win occurs

+Show game over message after exhausted all available fields

+Show welcome message for new game after game over

+Start new game if user confirm new game after game over